-Lowe (ROGER).
+Lowe (ROCER).
 Diary, 1673-1678.
 [The original manuscript, 150 pp. sm.
-4to.]

-- [Not published].
-The Diary of Roger Lowe, of Ashton-in-Makerfield, Lancashire, 1663-1678.
+4to.] - [Not published].
+The Diary of Roger Lowe, of Ashtonin-Makerfield, Lancashire, 1663-1678.
 (Reprinted from "The Leigh Chronicle.") sm.
 4to.
 Leigh, 1877.

-Large paper copy.
+Lerge paper copy.

-From "Catalogue of the Books and Manuscripts belonging the late John Leyland Esquire JP of The Grange, Hindley, preserved in The Leyland Bookcase at the Leyland Free Library and Museum, Hindley", Henry T Folkard FSA, 1896

-At or soon after its deposit in the Leyland Free Library, the Diary was re-bound and a copy of John Leyland III's account of how it had come into his possession (as originally published in the Courier's "Local Gleanings..." column on 24 May 1878) was pasted onto the inner front cover.
-In course of this operation a run of entries covering the period from 12 March 1664 to 28 May 1665 inclusive was reinserted out of sequence.
+From "Catalogue of the Books and Manuscripts belonging the late John Leyland Esquire JP of The Grange, Hindley, preserved in The Leyland Bookcase at the Leyland Free Library and Museum, Hindley", Henry T Folkard FSA, 1896 At or soon after its deposit in the Leyland Free Library the Diary was re-bound and a copy of John Leyland III's account of how it had come into his possession was pasted onto the inner front cover.
+It would appear that in course of this operation Lowe's diary entries covering the period from 12 March 1664 to 28 May 1665 - and, as my correspondent John Taylor argues persuasively elsewhere, possibly other entries besides these - were reinserted out of sequence.